ciur/papermerge/docs/source/settings.rst

 ###########

 By default, Papermerge uses SQLite3 database (which is a file located in :ref:`db_dir`).
-Alternatively you can use a PostgreSQL or MySQL database.
-Following are options for PostgreSQL and MySQL database connections.
+Alternatively you can use a PostgreSQL or MySQL/MariaDB database.
+Following are options for PostgreSQL and MySQL/MariaDB database connections.

  .. _dbtype: